 Any institution, regardless of whether it's public or private, that has a campus police or security department, must create, maintain and make available a daily crime log.
 The purpose of the daily crime log is to record all criminal incidents and alleged criminal incidents that are reported to the campus police or security department.
-All Heidelberg University Daily Crime Logs for the current calendar year and years past are located in the Assistant Director of Safety & Security's Office, Campus Center 127.
+All Heidelberg University Daily Crime Logs for the current calendar year and years past are located in the Director of Campus Safety & Security Office, University Hall C201 and the Assistant Director of Safety & Security's Office, Campus Center 127.
 The log is open to public inspection, free of charge, upon request, during normal business hours.